bufbuild-ru/docs/blog/bsr-generated-sdks-for-rust/index.md

 Thu May 27 16:44:01 EDT 2021
 ```

-This is our initial foray into the Rust world—we welcome your feedback, so get in touch on our [Slack channel](https://buf.build/b/slack) or shoot us an email at [feedback@buf.build](mailto:feedback@buf.build) with questions and suggestions!
+This is our initial foray into the Rust world — we welcome your feedback, so get in touch on our [Slack channel](https://buf.build/b/slack) or shoot us an email at [feedback@buf.build](mailto:feedback@buf.build) with questions and suggestions!

 ‍